stackbit-projects/splendid-petunia-99a9e/content/pages/about.md

   - type: HeroSection
     title: The TL'DR
     subtitle: Our Story
-    text: >-
+    text: >
       Contrary to popular belief, Lorem Ipsum is not simply random text.
 It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.
 Richard McClintock, a Latin professor at Hampden-Sydney College in Virginia, looked up one of the more obscure Latin words.
+Lorem Ipsum is not simply random text.
+It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.
+Richard McClintock, a Latin professor at Hampden-Sydney College in Virginia, looked up one of the more obscure Latin words.
     feature:
       type: ImageBlock
       altText: About us